spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_spec.rst

 ==================================================

 This module serves as the interface for applying ``outlier_detection`` to slit-like spectroscopic observations.
-The algorithm shares many similarities with the :ref:`imaging algorithm <outlier-detection-imaging>`, and much of the same code is used.
+The algorithm is very similar to the :ref:`imaging algorithm <outlier-detection-imaging>`, and much of the same code is used.
+Please refer to those docs for more information.
 A :ref:`Stage 3 association <asn-level3-techspecs>`,
 which is loaded into a :py:class:`~jwst.datamodels.ModelContainer` object, serves as the input and output to this step, and the :py:class:`~jwst.datamodels.ModelContainer`